Bus Accidents are Especially Dangerous

 We accomplish this goal by immediately getting out what is called a Spoliation of Evidence Letter to headquarters identifying your specific incident and listing categories of evidence we expect MARTA to preserve.
 This is important for two reasons:

 - MARTA controls all or almost all of the evidence needed to prove its negligence; and

-- Once a proper notice is sent, Georgia law protects you from any failure on MARTA’s part to properly preserve that evidence.
+- Once a proper notice is sent, Atlanta law protects you from any failure on MARTA’s part to properly preserve that evidence.

 Different Types of MARTA Cases

 One of the more common types of cases we handle against MARTA are wrecks and accident injuries caused by a MARTA driver striking another vehicle.
 Every day there hundreds of MARTA buses on the highways and surface streets in and around downtown Atlanta.

 There are a few things to keep in mind if you have been injured in a bus accident with a MARTA bus.
 First, trying to work with MARTA to get just compensation is not likely working with Allstate or State Farm in a typical car accident claim.
 MARTA, in our experience, tends to fight these claims much harder making it more likely that you will need to retain an experienced lawyer.

 Second, in every wreck involving MARTA, an investigator from MARTA will quickly arrive at the scene to start gathering evidence.
 He or she will talk to passengers on the bus; the driver of the bus; you and your passengers; and will take photographs of all vehicles involved.

 Third, there will be video evidence of the wreck.
 Every bus has cameras pointing in front and behind the bus as well on both sides of the bus.
 A good example of how important this to your case can be found in a recent case we have been involved in.
 In it, our client was turning left at a light across oncoming traffic that also had a light.